Reporting of trading in Tryg shares by senior management

 Statement of transactions by members of senior management and their related parties in shares, issued by Tryg and related securities, cf. article 19 of the EU Regulation 596/2014.

-A member of the Supervisory Board has carried out transactions in connection with Tryg's rights issue, see https://tryg.com/en/emission
+A member of the Supervisory Board has carried out a transaction in connection with Tryg's rights issue, see https://tryg.com/en/emission

 |1.